Some evokers choose to summon a planar creature rather than an aspect of a primal or deity.

 An evoker can summon his esper in a ritual that takes 1 minute to perform.
 When summoned in this way, the esper hit points are unchanged from the last time it was summoned.
 The only exception to this is if the esper was slain, in which case it returns with half its normal hit points.
 The esper does not heal naturally.
 If the esper is sent back to its home plane due to death, it cannot be summoned again until the following day.
 The esper remains until dismissed by the evoker (a standard action).
 If the evoker is unconscious, asleep, or killed, his esper is immediately banished.
 The esper takes a form shaped by the evoker’s desires.
 The esper’s Hit Dice, saving throws, skills, feats, and abilities are tied to the evoker’s class level and increase as the evoker gains levels.
 In addition, each esper receives a pool of evolution points, based on the evoker’s level, which can be used to give the esper different abilities and powers.
 Whenever the evoker gains a level, he must decide how these points are spent, and they are set until he gains another level of evoker.

 The esper’s physical appearance is up to the evoker, but it always appears as some sort of fantastical creature.
 This control is not fine enough to make the esper appear like a specific creature.
 The esper also bears a glowing rune that is identical to a rune that appears on the evoker’s forehead as long as the esper is summoned.
 While this rune can be hidden through mundane means, it cannot be concealed through magic that changes appearance.
+An evoker‘s esper counts as an avatar for the purposes of feats and class features.

 This ability modifies and replaces avatar.